 What are the sources of revenue for the federal government?

 About 48 percent of federal revenue comes from individual income taxes, 9 percent from corporate income taxes, and another 35 percent from payroll taxes that fund social insurance programs (figure 1).
 The rest comes from a mix of sources.

 Individual Income Tax

-The individual income tax has been the largest single source of federal revenue since 1950, amounting to 47.3 percent of the total and 8.4 percent of gross domestic product (GDP) in 2016.
-In recent years, individual income tax revenue has climbed as high as 9.9 percent of GDP (in 2000) at the peak of the 1990s economic boom and dropped as low as 6.1 percent (in 2010) following the 2007-2009 Great Recession.
+The individual income tax has been the largest single source of federal revenue since 1950, amounting to about 48 percent of the total and 8.3 percent of GDP in 2017 (figure 3).
+In recent years, individual income tax revenue has climbed as high as 9.9 percent of GDP (in 2000) at the peak of the 1990s economic boom and dropped as low as 6.1 percent (in 2010) following the 2007–2009 Great Recession.

 Corporate Income Tax

-The tax on corporate profits yielded 9.2 percent of government revenue in 2016, a revenue source that has been trending downward.
-Revenue from the tax has fallen from an average of 3.7 percent of GDP in the late 1960s to an average of just 1.5 percent of GDP over the past five years, despite ticking up to 1.9 percent of GDP in 2014 and 2015 (figure 3).
+The tax on corporate profits yielded 9 percent of government revenue in 2017, a revenue source that has been trending downward.
+Revenue from the tax has fallen from an average of 3.7 percent of GDP in the late 1960s to an average of just 1.7 percent of GDP over the past five years, despite ticking up to 1.9 percent of GDP in 2014 and 2015 (figure 3).

 Federal Excise Taxes

-Taxes on purchases of a mélange of goods and services, including gasoline, cigarettes, alcoholic beverages, and airline travel, generated 2.9 percent of federal revenue in 2016.
-But these taxes, too, are on the wane: excise tax revenues have fallen steadily from an average of 1.7 percent of GDP in the late 1960s to an average of 0.5 percent over 2012–16.
+Taxes on purchases of goods and services, including gasoline, cigarettes, alcoholic beverages, and airline travel, generated 2.5 percent of federal revenue in 2017.
+But these taxes, too, are on the wane: excise tax revenues have fallen steadily from an average of 1.7 percent of GDP in the late 1960s to an average of 0.5 percent over 2012–17 (figure 3).

 The federal government also collects revenue from estate and gift taxes, customs duties, earnings from the Federal Reserve System, and various fees and charges.
-Total, these sources generated 6.5 percent of federal revenue in FY 2015.
-They have averaged between 0.6 and 1.1 percent of GDP since 1965.
+In total, these sources generated 5.6 percent of federal revenue in 2017.
+They have averaged between 0.6 and 1.1 percent of GDP since 1965 (figure 3).
 In recent years, the figure has been on the high end of that range because of unusually high profits of the Federal Reserve Board related to its efforts to stimulate the economy since 2008.

-The individual income tax has provided nearly half of total federal revenue since 1950, while other revenue sources have waxed and waned.
-Excise taxes brought in 19.0 per-cent of total revenue in 1950, but only about 3.0 percent in recent years.
-The share of revenue coming from the corporate income tax dropped from about a third of the to-tal in the early 1950s to just over a tenth in 2016.
-In contrast, payroll taxes provided a third of revenue in 2016, more than three times the share in the early 1950s.
+The individual income tax has provided nearly half of total federal revenue since 1950, while other revenue sources have waxed and waned (figure 4).
+Excise taxes brought in 19 percent of total revenue in 1950, but only about 3 percent in recent years.
+The share of revenue coming from the corporate income tax dropped from about one-third of the total in the early 1950s to less than one-tenth in 2017.
+In contrast, payroll taxes provided one-third of revenue in 2017, more than three times the share in the early 1950s.